thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

       end
     end

-When we run the spec again, our error has changed to `The action 'create' could not be found for Api::V1::EventsController`.
+When we run the spec again, our error has changed to

+    The action 'create' could not be found for Api::V1::EventsController

 This is good; it means the route we added is working, but we still need to add a `create` method to our `EventsController`.
 So let's do that: